MikeCook9994/5th-Edition-Hombrew/Subclasses/Fighter/Arcane Martialist.md

 *3rd-level Arcane Martialist Feature*

-Instead of keeping your arsenal on your person, you can stow and retrieve a small number of weapons and ammunition from a extra-dimensional space known as your arcane armory.
+Instead of keeping your arms on your person, you can stow and retrieve a small number of weapons and ammunition from a extra-dimensional space known as your arcane armory.
 You can connect a weapon or a piece of ammunition to your arcane armory over the course of one hour as if you were attuning to it (the same hour can both attune you to an item and connect it with your arcane armory).

 You can retreive or stow a weapon and up to one piece of ammunition from your arcane armory as part of your action.
 While you hold an item connected to your arcane armory, it counts as a spellcasting focus for you.
 If an item connected to your arcane armory is on the same plane of existence as you, you can use a bonus action to immediately and safely teleport the item to your hand.